-By default, the active dataset is sorted based on the break variables before aggregation takes place.
-If the active dataset is already sorted or otherwise grouped in terms of the break variables, specify PRESORTED to save time.
-PRESORTED is assumed if MODE=ADDVARIABLES is used.
+By default, AGGREGATE first sorts the data on the break variables.
+If the active dataset is already sorted or grouped by the break variables, specify PRESORTED to save time.
+With MODE=ADDVARIABLES, the data must be pre-sorted.

-Specify DOCUMENT to copy the documents from the active dataset into the aggregate file (see Section 17.5 [DOCUMENT], page 235).
+Specify DOCUMENT to copy the documents from the active dataset into the aggregate file (see Section 17.5 [DOCUMENT], page 263).
 Otherwise, the aggregate file does not contain any documents, even if the aggregate file replaces the active dataset.